-- Bring in automation at key touchpoints: A no-code chatbot can provide instant answers, eliminating wait times and freeing agents to manage higher priority tickets.
+- Bring in automation at key touchpoints: A no-code chatbot can provide instant answers, eliminating wait times and freeing agents to manage higher-priority tickets.

 - Work smarter, not harder: Let technology shoulder the load.
-AI and app integrations can help you improve workflow, efficiency, and productivity.
+AI and app integrations can help you improve workflow, efficiency and productivity.

 Support your agents:

-- Get proactive: Incentivize your agents by tying their performance KPIs to the company’s incremental revenue growth.
+- Get proactive: Incentivise your agents by tying their performance KPIs to the company’s incremental revenue growth.
 That can be achieved through automated bots, which can supply the customer with proactive purchase recommendations and help free up agents’ time for more hands-on interactions.

 Build in operational efficiencies:

-- Optimize with data: Use data and feedback to get more insight into the customer experience.
+- Optimise with data: Use data and feedback to get more insight into the customer experience.
 Consider apps that allow you to easily monitor customer interactions across multiple channels and generate real-time reports to easily identify areas for improvement.

-So many leaders are being asked to step up while simultaneously tightening their purse strings; this can feel daunting but there is still plenty of room for growth.
+So many leaders are being asked to step up while simultaneously tightening their purse strings; this can feel daunting, but there is still plenty of room for growth.
 And these strides, especially when you can strike the right balance between automation and human support, can lead to evolving the role of your support team to outperform the competition.